ipld/ipld/specs/codecs/dag-cbor/spec.md

 ### Decode strictness

-DAG-CBOR decoders should not enforce all of the above strictness requirements by default, but may provide an opt-in for systems where round-trip determinism is a desireable feature and backward compatibility with old, non-strict data is unnecessary.
+Due to the existence and active use of historical data, and the existence and active use of non-conforming encoders, DAG-CBOR decoders may relax strictness requirements by default.
+A strictness opt-in may be offered for systems where round-trip determinism is a desirable feature and backward compatibility with old, non-strict data is unnecessary.

 In particular, the following rules may be relaxed in order to allow interoperability with historical, and other loosely encoded data:

 * Map key ordering: map entries may be accepted in any order
-* Integer encoding lengths need not be as short as possible
+* Integer encodings need not be as short as possible
 * Length descriptors of major types 2 through 5 need not be as short as possible
 * The expression of tag `42` need not be as short as possible (`0xd82a`)
 * Floating point values may be represented as single and half precision